JesseJS97/Match-Performance/README.md

 3. pip install flask_login

 # Development Goals
+1. Ensure navigation of buttons and pages work correctly using Flask and APIs
-1. Input match statistics for badminton specific scores
+2. Input match statistics for badminton specific scores
-2. Store statistics for users to be used over time
+3. Store statistics for users to be used over time
-3. Display visual graphs and information to the user after entering scores
+4. Display visual graphs and information to the user after entering scores

 # The development cycle and usage of tools will be in the following order
 1. Backend: Python, Flask and SQLite3